PhilippeW83440/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

 N=10 and dt=100ms is used so that we are working on 1 second of data.
+This is a trade-off: we need enough data visibility to ensure a good prediction but we also have to limit the amount of computation.

 <p align="center">
      <img src="./MPC_images/solver_setup.png" alt="solver_setup" width="50%" height="50%">
      <br>solver_setup.png
 </p>

+To summarize: we are solving a non-linear minimizatrion problem.
+Trying to minimize a defined cost function given a set of constraints (provided by the state equations and actuators constraints).

 ### Polynomial Fitting and MPC Preprocessing